Workbench Organization Ideas to Try Today

 - Group similar tools in the same section of the board and arrange them by size.
 It’ll be instantly clear which tools go where when you’re done working.

 - Hang duplicates on the same peg to save room.
+Better yet — donate or toss the extras.

 - Leave enough space between pegs to remove the tool you need without knocking others down.

-Don’t Be Afraid to Get Creative With Your Pegboard Organization:
+Don’t Be Afraid to Get Creative

 - Install pegboard shelves to hold jars or tools that are difficult to hang.